 FAQ

-- Is this gluten-free?
-Yes, use certified gluten-free oats if necessary.
+- Is this recipe gluten-free?
+Yes, use certified gluten-free oats if needed.

 Carrot Cake Baked Oats